If you need to report a crime, call 911 for emergencies, or review our Reporting Crime page for non-emergency reporting options.

 The Snohomish Police patrol staff consists of four crews, There are two crews on the day shift and two on the night shift, and split the week for their work days.

 Since Snohomish is centrally located between the North, East and South Sheriff’s Office precincts, it is not uncommon for citizens to see Snohomish police officers working alongside sheriff's deputies on police calls within the city.

-The Snohomish Police patrol staff also includes a tracking K9, Deputy Boice and his partner Ace.
+The Snohomish Police patrol staff also includes Community Outreach Officer Deputy Niebusch.